Awesome Tips for Affiliate Marketing on Pinterest Without a BLOG

 How to Upload and add an affiliate link to your Pin

 Ok so you have your Pin all set up something nice like this for example:

-Next you want to upload it to Pinterest by clicking on the big red plus but beside you profile image at the top of the Pinterest menu.
-See image below.
+Next, you want to upload it to Pinterest by clicking on the big red plus but beside your profile image at the top of the Pinterest menu.
+See the image below.

-Now If you have already published your post insert the URL into the box above – do no use the short code use the full URL otherwise Pinterest thinks its a spammy link.
+Now If you have already published your post insert the URL into the box above – do not use the shortcode use the full URL otherwise Pinterest thinks its a spammy link.

 Once you have uploaded your image it will ask you to save it to a board that you have set aside for you affiliate pins.

 Now another top tip it will also ask you to see it now do that because you also want to save it to another relevant group board that you have for affiliate pins.

 If you do that it will look like the pin has been saved twice- have a look at the stats on the pin and you will see it has 2 saves!

 Make sure the description and URL are on the original pin – go to your pins page and check them all.

 The repins will not allow you to add the URL as they are repinned!
 Its the original pins you need to make sure have your affiliate link on.